Merethe Storødegård

 Merethe Gudmundseth Storødegård (born 11 August 1961) is a Norwegian politician for the Labour Party.

 From 1 January 2004 she was the director of the Trøndelag chapter of the Confederation of Norwegian Enterprise, succeeding Otto Gregussen.
 Between 1997 and 2003 she was the county mayor of Nord-Trøndelag County Municipality.
-She was first elected to Stjørdal municipal council at the age of eighteen, and in 2003 she ran for mayor, but was not elected.
+She was first elected to the municipal council of Stjørdal Municipality at the age of eighteen, and in 2003 she ran for mayor, but was not elected.

 She is a daughter of Roger Gudmundseth.
-She lives in Stjørdal.
+She lives in Stjørdal Municipality.